- Sacrament of Reconciliation

 A saint is someone who is faithful to God.
 The communion of saints is the connection of all members of the Church, including those on earth trying to become a saint and those in heaven who are saints.
 The Church gives some individuals in heaven the title of ‘Saint’ for their exceptional holiness and acts of faith.

 We have pictures and statues of our historical and spiritual heroes to remind us of what they have done and to inspire us to be like them.
-We may admire and adore these heroes, but we don’t worship them or their statues.
-We only worship God.
+We may admire and adore these heroes, but we shouldn’t worship them or their statues.
+We should only worship God.

-Saints are alive in heaven and are part of our Church family.
-The Bible says that the saints offer prayers to God; Revelation 8:3-4.
+The saints in heaven offer prayers to God; see Revelation 8:3-4.
 Therefore, just as we may ask a friend at church to pray for us, we may ask the saints in heaven to do the same.
 Saints come from all walks of life and have struggles just like us.
 Read their stories.

 Video: Do Catholics Worship the Saints? with Fr.
 Mike